-You’ve stocked up on cute onesies, diapers, and every other item you might conceivably need for your new baby – and you may want to bring all those purchases to the hospital with you!
+You’ve stocked up on cute onesies, diapers, and every other item you might conceivably need for your new baby – and you may want to bring all those purchases to the hospital or birthing center with you!

-But most of the things you think you'll need at the hospital won't ever leave your bag.
-Whether a certain item is supplied by the hospital or simply isn’t necessary during your labor or recovery, some things will take up valuable space in your bag that could be used for bringing all your hospital goodies back home (think postpartum pads, diapers for baby – and for you!).
+But most of the things you think you'll need at the hospital won't ever leave your labor and delivery bag.
+Whether a certain item is supplied by the hospital or simply isn’t necessary during your labor or recovery, some things will take up valuable space in your go-bag that could be used for bringing all your hospital goodies back home (think postpartum pads, diapers for baby – and for you!).

-Check out the following advice on what you really need – and don’t need – for the first few days with your baby (and make sure to check your hospital’s policies, especially during the coronavirus).
+Check out the following advice on what personal belongings you really need – and don’t need – for the first few days with your baby (and it's a good idea to check your hospital’s policies too).

 What Not to Pack in Your Hospital Go Bag

 For my first delivery, my bag was stuffed with nuts, granola bars, peanut butter crackers, teas, and Gatorade.
 “What if they don’t let me eat?”
 I worried.
 “What if the vending machines are terrible?”

 Now that I’ve been there and survived it, I can tell you they feed you surprisingly well at the hospital.
 When you’re pregnant and constantly foraging for snacks, it’s really hard to imagine going three – let alone 12 – hours without eating, but you’ll have other matters to attend to during labor, and that mound of snacks in your bag is likely to remain there.